gbinal/p-o-d.github.com/CONTRIBUTING.md

 ## How to Contribute

 This project constitutes a collaborative work ("open source").
 Federal employees and members of the public are encouraged to improve the project by contributing.
+For more information, please see [the faq](faq.md)

-This can be done in two ways:
+Contributions can be made, primarily in two ways:

 ### Easy